Isaaker/archerysimulator/docs/documentation/how_projects_works.md

 ![Contributing Logo](../images/contributing.svg)

+!!! tip
-**To start, if you don't have access to edit the main repo you can make a fork of the repo from [here](https://github.com/Isaaker/Ghost_Simulator_ES/fork).
-We work with pull request, so when you code is ready, you can make a pull request to the Develop branch of the main repo**
+    To start, if you don't have access to edit the main repo you can make a fork of the repo from [here](https://github.com/Isaaker/Ghost_Simulator_ES/fork).
+We work with pull request, so when you code is ready, you can make a pull request to the Develop branch of the main repo

 ## How Repository Works Scheme